 3. The Havanese Short Hair Cut

-As the name suggests, the Short Haircut is a cool, short-all-over look and extends the time between salon visits.
+As the name suggests, Havanese short haircuts give a cool, short-all-over look and extend the time between salon visits.
 Of course, if you are doing your own clipping then the right clippers are essential for this.
 Check out this popular video in which a groomer demonstrates how to go about managing the short hair cut for the Havanese breed:

 Havanese Grooming Tools